chrisgrieser/alfred-docs-searches/README.md

 ## Maintenance notes
-1. **Remote**: Twice per month, a [GitHub Action](./.github/workflows/update-devdocs.yml) is run that checks for devdocs updates.
+1. **Remote**: Twice per month, a [GitHub Action](./.github/workflows/update-devdocs.yml) is run that checks for DevDocs updates.
 If updates are found, the [keyword-slug-map](./.github/caches/devdocs-keyword-slug-map.json) available on this GitHub remote is updated.
 The `info.plist` is also updated in case not only a new version, but an entirely new documentation site becomes